sifanzzz/GoT-fatality-prediction/README.md

 jupyter lab
 ```

-Open `analysis.ipynb` in Jupyter Lab and under the "Kernel" menu click "Restart Kernel and Run All Cells...".
+Open `analysis.ipynb` in Jupyter Lab and under the "Kernel" menu click "Restart Kernel and Run All Cells".

 ## Reference